k8sgpt-ai/k8sgpt/README.md

 ***Note**:
 TODO: Currently access key will be requested in the CLI, you can enter anything into this.

+#### Optional params

+Optionally, when adding the backend and later by changing the configuration file, you can set the following parameters:

+`-l, --maxtokens int`                        Specify a maximum output length.
+Adjust (1-...) to control text length.
+Higher values produce longer output, lower values limit length (default 2048)

+`-t, --temperature float32`                  The sampling temperature, value ranges between 0 ( output be more deterministic) and 1 (more random) (default 0.7)

+`-c, --topp float32`                         Probability Cutoff: Set a threshold (0.0-1.0) to limit word choices.
+Higher values add randomness, lower values increase predictability. (default 0.5)

 To make amazonsagemaker as a default backend run: